Tr4pSt3R/temptations/3-false-prophets-and-doctrines.md

  ii. explore why God allowed some heathen nations to stay in the Promised Land

 # False Prophets and Doctrines
-> **1** “If there arises among you a prophet or a dreamer of dreams, and he gives you a sign or a wonder, **2** and the sign or the wonder comes to pass, of which he spoke to you, saying, ‘Let us go after other gods’—which you have not known—‘and let us serve them,’ **3** you shall not listen to the words of that prophet or that dreamer of dreams, _for the Lord **your God is testing you** to know whether you love the Lord your God with all your heart and with all your soul._"
+> **1** “If there arises among you a prophet or a dreamer of dreams, and he gives you a sign or a wonder, **2** and the sign or the wonder comes to pass, of which he spoke to you, saying, ‘_Let us go after other gods_’—which you have not known—‘and let us serve them,’ **3** you shall not listen to the words of that prophet or that dreamer of dreams, _for the Lord **your God is testing you** to know whether you love the Lord your God with all your heart and with all your soul._"
 (Deuteronomy 13:1-3, NKJV)

 ## Introduction
 Our study on the purpose of temptation from God's point of view has now taken a different course.
 A course which is rarely seen as a threat.
 These warnings were issued to the children of Israel

+Define:
+ - prophet
+ - dreamer of dreams
+ - sign
+ - wonder
+ - gods

+Qu.
+1) What makes a prophet false?
+Qu.
+2) What makes a doctrine false?
+ - designed to deny the truth of God's word (Gen. 3:4)

+We can expect tests from things that will take away our service to God.
+This is a test.
+The most simple of these being our attitude to attending the place of worship when the weather is cold.
+Do we use the weather as an excuse to stay at home and watch our favourite TV programme or do you brave the cold as true soldiers of faith?
+Finding excuses are easy since there are so many of them.

 Notes
  - the anointing teaches you all things